meshmakers/octo-helm-core/README.md

 ## Setup octo-mesh core services

-Octo Mesh needs a running MongoDB and RabbitMQ instance, for stream data CrateDB is required.
+OctoMesh needs a running MongoDB and RabbitMQ instance, for stream data CrateDB is required.
 Ingress NGINX is recommended for routing.
 Cert Manager or valid public certificates are required for HTTPS.

-Summarized, the following prerequisites are required to install Octo Mesh:
+Summarized, the following prerequisites are required to install OctoMesh:
 1) Ingress NGINX
 2) Cert Manager
 3) MongoDB